 Austria is a contracting state to the New York Convention and Austrian courts would therefore, in general, refuse enforcement of such an award.
-However, if an award has been set aside on the grounds that it is in conflict with public policy at the place of arbitration, then the Austrian courts have to assess whether the award would also violate public policy in Austria.
+However, if an award has been set aside on the grounds that it is in conflict with public policy at the place of arbitration, Austrian courts must assess whether the award would also violate public policy in Austria.
 If the award is not in conflict with Austrian public policy, Austrian courts would probably enforce such an award.

-47 Enforcement of orders by emergency arbitrators
+48 Enforcement of orders by emergency arbitrators